Cinnamon Cockatiel

 This is very important to know for two reasons.

 First, the female cockatiel must show cinnamon coloration.
-If the female cockatiel is not cinnamon, this means she does not have the correct gene at all.
+If the female cockatiel is not cinnamon, she does not have the correct gene.

 Second, the male cockatiel does not have to show cinnamon coloration.
-However, the male cockatiel must be split to the correct gene, which means the male carries it on one of his X genes, in order to produce cinnamon cockatiel chicks.
+However, the male cockatiel must be split to the correct gene, which means the male carries it on one of his X genes to produce cinnamon cockatiel chicks.

 In summary, if you want to breed cinnamon cockatiel chicks, you must select a cinnamon cockatiel female and a male cockatiel that shows the cinnamon coloration or carries it (“split to”) on at least one of his X chromosomes.